MicrosoftDocs/learn/learn-pr/azure/intro-azure-functions/includes/5-summary.md

-In this module, you learned What Azure Functions is, how it works, and when to use it.
+In this module, you learned what Azure Functions is, how it works, and when to use it.

 You learned that Azure Functions is a serverless compute platform.
 It applies concepts like triggers, to define when your code should run, and bindings to easily connect to data sources.
-These concepts result in functions that are usually are just a few lines of code.
+These concepts result in functions that are typically just a few lines of code.

-You also learned that, in general.
-Azure Functions works best when creating code that should run for a reason.
-Making it well-suited for many interesting use cases including real-time processing of data, time-based jobs, and notifications.
+You also learned that, in general, Azure Functions works best when creating code that should run for a reason.
+These characteristics make Azure Functions well-suited for many interesting use cases including real-time processing of data, time-based jobs, and notifications.

 ## Learn more